stefan-kolb/paas-profiles/CONTRIBUTING.md

     git clone git@github.com:your-username/paas-profiles.git

+Please see below how to setup your environment for development.
 Make your change.
 Add tests for your change.
 Make sure the tests and code style validations pass:

     bundle exec rake